caotrongphuoc/mini-clock/docs/02-guide-coding-rules.md

 ## II.
 Code style (clang-format)

-The repo already ships a `.clang-format` file at the root, shown here for reference:
+The repo already includes a `.clang-format` file at the root, shown here for reference:

 ```yaml
 Language: Cpp